Hongwu Emperor: Society

-After ascending to the throne, the Hongwu Emperor resettled 14,300 wealthy families from Zhejiang and the Yingtian area from their estates to Nanjing.
+The Hongwu Emperor resettled 14,300 wealthy families from their estates in Zhejiang and the Yingtian area to Nanjing.
 He also confiscated the vast properties of Buddhist monasteries, which during the Yuan dynasty owned 3/5 of the land in Shandong province.
-As a result, 3,000 Buddhist and Taoist monasteries were abolished, and 214,000 Buddhist and 300,000 Taoist monks and nuns were returned to secular life.
-Additionally, monasteries were limited to one with a maximum of two monks in each county.
-To address the issue of landlessness, free land was allocated to peasants.
-In the north, peasants received 15 mu per field and 2 per garden, while in the south, they received 16 mu.
+The government abolished roughly 3,000 Buddhist and Taoist monasteries, and limited each county to one monastery with a maximum of two monks.
+214,000 Buddhist and 300,000 Taoist monks and nuns returned to secular life.
+To address the issue of landlessness, the government gave peasants free land; peasants in the north received 15 mu (Note: A traditional Chinese unit of measurement for land area) per field and 2 per garden, and southern peasants received 16 mu.
 Hereditary soldiers were given 50 mu.

 In contrast to the attitude towards the wealthy, care for the poor was significantly increased (and by the 16th century, considered standard).
-The government ordered the establishment of shelters for beggars in each county, and rations of rice, wood, and cloth were guaranteed for other poor individuals.
-Additionally, octogenarians and older individuals were guaranteed meat and wine.
-These expenses were covered by the lijia system, which required wealthy families to contribute or face property confiscation.
+The government ordered the establishment of shelters for beggars in each county, and rations of rice, wood, and cloth were guaranteed for other poor individuals; octogenarians and older individuals were guaranteed meat and wine.
+The lijia system, which required wealthy families to contribute, covered these expenses.

 Agriculture

 Honghe Hani Rice Terraces in Yunnan.
-For the Hongwu Emperor, agriculture was the main source of the country's wealth.
+The Hongwu Emperor saw agriculture as the main source of the country's wealth.

-There were no arable lands available, so farmers who fertilized uncultivated land were exempted from taxes for three years.
-The government also encouraged refugees and people from densely populated areas to resettle on vacant land in the north, providing various reliefs to resettlers.
-To increase the labor force, slavery was abolished (only members of the imperial family were allowed to own slaves), the number of monks was reduced, and the buying and selling of free people, including the acceptance of women, children, and concubines as collateral, was prohibited.
-The slave trade was also banned.
+Farmers who brought uncultivated land under cultivation were exempt from taxes for three years.
+The government also encouraged refugees and people from densely populated areas to resettle on vacant land in the north.
+To increase the labor force, slavery was abolished and the slave trade was banned, the number of monks was reduced, and the buying and selling of free people was prohibited.

-In addition to reclaiming abandoned land, measures were taken to restore irrigation systems.
+As well as reclaiming abandoned land, the government took measures to restore irrigation systems.
 The Hongwu Emperor ordered local authorities to report any requests or comments from the population regarding the repair or construction of irrigation structures to the court.
-In 1394, the Emperor issued a special decree for the Ministry of Works to maintain canals and dams in case of drought or heavy rains.
+In 1394, he issued a special decree for the Ministry of Works to maintain canals and dams in case of drought or heavy rains.
 He also sent graduates from state schools and technical specialists to oversee flood protection structures throughout the country.
 By the winter of 1395, a total of 40,987 dams and drainage canals had been constructed across the country.